J o h n R. C a m p b e l l

-John R. Campbell is a writer, musician, & visual artist at the nexus of landscape and culture.
+John R. Campbell is a writer, musician, & visual artist at the nexus of landscape, poetics, sound, philosophy, and cultural criticism.
 His poems and essays have appeared widely in national and international literary journals.
-His music creates soundscapes via progressive jazz, new roots, and contemplative textures.
+He has taught writing and cultural studies at the University of Lisbon, Portugal, The University of Utah, and Oregon State University.
+His music explores landscape and Buddhist philosophy via post-jazz, new roots, and contemplative textures.
 It can be found at Bandcamp.
-His images place figurative gestures amid intricate, layered environments.
-They are featured more comprehensively at OCELLI.
+His images involve abstract landscapes and place figurative gestures amid intricate, layered environments.
+They are featured at OCELLI.

 Mountains Drawn By Memory, a novella, describes the last two years in the life of Robere Merleau, a California figurative and landscape painter.
 After a prologue set in the Himalaya, the story takes place in California and Wyoming, as Robere searches for connection with loved ones, his past, and the land.
 Robere meets Lorenza, a strong and enigmatic woman who matches his intensity, and he renews his relationship with his estranged daughter, Claire.
 Throughout, the consciousness of an artist unfolds, revealing the intricacies of landscape and loss.